MHickey2/Wannabe-Healthy/TESTING.md

 1. I can add a new post or a recipe.

-** When logged in, a User can see the button for adding a blog, this is only visible to the logged in user.
-The button to add a recipe is also only visible to a logged in User. **
+**When logged in, a User can see the button for adding a blog, this is only visible to the logged in user.
+The button to add a recipe is also only visible to a logged in User.
+The User can either publish or draft a blog/recipe, if drafted, the addition will not be visible, until the status has been changed to published.**

 2. I can like/unlike a blog or recipe on the site.

-** As a logged in User you can like/unlike a blog/recipe and this will added to the number of like that the blog/recipe has. **
+**As a logged in User you can like or unlike a blog or recipe and this will added to the number of like that the blog/recipe has.**

-3. I can leave comments on particular blogs and recipes.
+1. I can leave comments on particular blogs and recipes.

-** As a logged in User you will be able to see the comment submission form under the blog/recipe in the post_detail page and the recipe_detail page. **
+**As a logged in User you will be able to see the comment submission form under the blog/recipe in the post_detail page and the recipe_detail page.
+You can submit a comment, but it will not be added until the admin approves it, this is to ensure any comment is suitable for inclusion.**

 4. I can update my Profile for the site by adding a Bio and Image.

-** As a logged in User, the profile link is available within the navbar and their profile image will be displayed to the right of the navbar.
+**As a logged in User, the profile link is available within the navbar and their profile image will be displayed to the right of the navbar.
 They will be able to access the profile page and review the profile details.
-They will also be able to access the edit_profile page and be able to update their bio details and upload an image. **
+They will also be able to access the edit_profile page and be able to update their bio details and upload an image.**

 5. I can edit a Blog or Recipe that I have submitted to the site.

-** As a logged in User, they have access to an edit button below their blog in the blog sections, this allows them to update the details of the blog in the edit_post page.
+**As a logged in User, they have access to an edit button below their blog in the blog sections, this allows them to update the details of the blog in the edit_post page.
 When this form is submitted they will be redirected to the home page and the changes will be applied.
 There is also an edit button below their submitted recipes, and this will allow them to access the edit_recipe page.
-When this form is submitted they will be redirected to the recipes page and the changes will be applied. **
+When this form is submitted they will be redirected to the recipes page and the changes will be applied.**

 6. I can delete a Recipe or Blog that I have submitted to the site.

-** As a logged in User, they have access to an delete button below their blog in the blog section, this allows them to delete their blog in the delete_post page.
+**As a logged in User, they have access to an delete button below their blog in the blog section, this allows them to delete their blog in the delete_post page.
 When this form is submitted, their blog will be deleted..
 There is also an delete button below their submitted recipes, and this will allow them to delete their recipe.
-When this form is submitted they will be redirected to the recipes page and the recipe will be deleted. **
+When this form is submitted they will be redirected to the recipes page and the recipe will be deleted.**
 <br>

 #### As a Superuser/Admin I want to...

 1. Create and publish a new blog or recipe.

+**As an Admin you can publish a new blog or recipe for the site, initially before building the frontend this was how blogs were added to the site, but now any logged in user can add blogs/recipes.**

 2. Create draft recipes and blog posts that can be finalised later.

+**The Admin can either publish or draft a blog/recipe, if drafted, the addition will not be visible on the site, until the status has been changed to published.**

 3. Create a new user, recipes, blogs and categories.
 4. Delete user, blogs, recipes, categories and comments.
 5. Can approve user's comments.